 It is the most impressive of all the waterfalls in Chiang Mai.
+The cool and clear water of the Wachirathan Waterfall is a perfect respite from the hot and humid weather.
 The majestic waterfall has many layers and cascades from a height of 80 metres.
 Due to the incredible height, the waterfall creates a mist in the surrounding, making it a picturesque sight.

 The water falling from the Wachirathan waterfall creates a huge basin or pool where you can swim with family and friends.
 However, the rock around the waterfall can be very slippery, so be careful.
 You should only wear sturdy footwear, preferably shoes, to avoid slipping.

 Be captivated by the powerful beauty of Wachirathan Waterfall, a stunning natural attraction located in the heart of Doi Inthanon National Park, Chiang Mai, where cascading waters and lush surroundings create a breathtaking spectacle.

 What to do at the Wachirathan Waterfall?

 The surrounding areas have plenty of trees that allow you a nice shade to sit and enjoy the view.
 You can watch the waterfall from below or climb up, closer to the source from where it falls.
 There are a set of stairs and paths that will lead you up.

 The Wachirathan waterfall was previously known as the Tad Khong Yong.
 Due to its convenient location within the Doi Suthep National Park, there are a plethora of things that you can do here.
 However, the waterfall is so mesmerising that you can spend hours admiring its beauty.